The 15 Best Customer Service Software Platforms for 2023

 You can certainly deliver great customer support without using specialist software, and many online businesses start out with nothing more than a free email account.
 Soon though, growing companies tend to run into some limitations and rough edges.

 Using a specialized customer service system helps you to create a better customer experience that improves customer loyalty.
-Here are the key ways it enables those experiences:
+Here are the key ways you can use a specialized tool to enable those experiences:

-- Give more responsive, more consistent support.
+Give more responsive and more consistent support.
 Dedicated support software features like automated workflows, tagging, knowledge base integration, saved replies, and more help your team spend more time helping customers and less time fighting their tools.

-- Work better together.
-Customer service software enables you to reduce duplicated work, keep track of customer questions, coordinate a response across multiple teams, and deliver up-to-date answers.
+Work better together.
+Customer service software enables you to reduce duplicated work, keep track of customer queries, coordinate a response across multiple teams, and deliver up-to-date answers.

-When you have more than a couple of people working together to support customers, using a shared inbox or customer service software tool is the right choice.
+When you have more than a couple of people working together to support customers, using specialized customer service software is the right choice.

 Building out a customer service program is similar to building a chair.
 You could — in theory — build either one with just two or three tools, but the overall quality and efficiency of your efforts would be greatly impacted.